TannaciousXP/spotify-search/prompt.md

 # Prompt

 1 - First we need to get some opening acts.
 There are two categories: similarity and popularity.
-Popularity you can get from the apoi.
+Popularity you can get from the api.
 Similarity is a metric we define as how close a related artist's genre tags match Daft Punks genre tags.
 Return a list of similar artist sorted first by similarity. then popularity

 ```
 Type in daft punk in the search bar, the request will be a post method to endpoint